Manahilch18/owner/README.md

-# owner
+# student Information
-This is my first repository.
+This is my first Git repository.